glovic/alx-higher_level_programming/0x04-python-more_data_structures/README.md

- I started learning More Data Structures: Set, Dictionary and there uses in python
+In this project, I learned about sets and dictionaries in Python.
+I practiced using them with the lambda, map, filter, and reduce methods.